taanu-dhankhar/Sql_project-/README.md

 # SQL Project - Music Store Analysis

 ## Description
-This project involves analyzing data from an online music store to understand its business growth and trends.
+This project involves analyzing data from an music store to understand its business growth and trends.

 ## Features
 - Analyze music playlist data.